gar-r/okki-status/readme.md

   - using a dynamic icon which changes based on certain thresholds of the value of the module it belongs to
   - implement a custom icon (advanced, look at `BatteryIconProvider` as an example)
 - modifying the "block order" (the order in which the text and icon appears)
-- modifying the refresh rate of the module (higher rate might cause bigger load on the CPU)
+- modifying the refresh rate of the module (higher rate results in more system calls)

 The following table summarizes the built-in modules: